 Here is a little exercise.
 The next time you are touching, tapping, and swiping your phone, pay attention to your posture, breathing, heart rate, and whether you feel "in control" of your actions.

-If your breathing is shallow, if you feel tense, and/or if you feel a little "mindless" or impulsive with your actions, then it's likely the monkeys doing their thing.
-If you don't even have the presence of mind to "check-in" on yourself to complete this exercise, then the monkeys own you.
+If your breathing is shallow, if you feel tense, and/or if you feel a little "mindless" or impulsive with your actions, then it's likely the mind monkeys doing their thing.
+If you don't even have the presence of mind to "check-in" on yourself to complete this exercise, then the mind monkeys own you.

 "I think the mind monkeys have me wrapped around their grubby little fingers.
 Should I throw my phone in the trash, move to the forest, and become a hermit?
 I saw "Into The Wild," I know how this movie ends!"